halfzebra/create-elm-app/template/README.md

 To turn off Elm Debugger, set `ELM_DEBUGGER` environment variable to `false`

+## Changing the base path of the assets in the HTML

+By default assets will be linked from the HTML to the root url.
+For example `/css/style.css`.

+If you deploy to a path that is not the root, you can change the `PUBLIC_URL` environment variable to properly reference your assets in the compiled assets.
+For example: `PUBLIC_URL=./ elm-app build`.

 ## Changing the Page `<title>`

 You can find the source HTML file in the `public` folder of the generated project.
 You may edit the `<title>` tag in it to change the title from “Elm App” to anything else.